Natural Sciences and Engineering Research Council of Canada (NSERC)

 Any individual whose contributions to the project will be supervised by a member of the research team and/or by another collaborator cannot be considered a collaborator.

 Applicants and co-applicants to the Discovery Horizons program are categorized as either early career researchers or established researchers.
 Refer to the Discovery Grants applicant categories page for more information.
 Applicant categorization is the responsibility of NSERC staff and is done based on the information provided in the application.

 An eligible proposal must meet both of the following criteria:

-- Its primary objective must be to advance knowledge in the natural sciences or engineering
+- Its primary objective must be to advance knowledge in the NSE

 - It must integrate or transcend disciplines in ways that would significantly benefit from peer review by a tri-agency interdisciplinary committee

-Discovery Horizon grants are expected to be valued from $50K–$100K per year.
+Discovery Horizons grants are expected to be valued from $50K–$100K per year and will be commensurate to the size of the research team.
 For this pilot year, NSERC is expecting to award approximately 10–20 grants.

 Up to five years.

 NSERC is acting on the evidence that achieving a more equitable, diverse and inclusive Canadian research enterprise is essential to creating the excellent, innovative and impactful research necessary to advance knowledge and understanding, and to respond to local, national and global challenges.
 This principle informs the commitments described in the Tri-agency statement on equity, diversity and inclusion (EDI).

 Applicants are expected to increase the inclusion and advancement of under-represented groups in the NSE, as one means to enhance excellence in research and training.
 Where applicable, consideration of sex, gender and diversity in the research design should be addressed in the proposal.
 Equity, diversity and inclusion considerations should be developed into the rationale for the composition of research teams, including trainees.
 For more information, applicants should refer to the application instructions and the Guide for applicants: Considering equity, diversity and inclusion in your application.